Connecticut Water Quality at a Glance

 Lead and Copper

-Source: Aging service lines and household plumbing systems, particularly in homes built before 1986, with corrosion from older materials leaching into drinking water
+Source: Aging service lines and household plumbing, particularly in homes built before 1986.
+Corrosion from older lead pipes and copper solder can leach into drinking water at the tap regardless of source water quality or treatment plant performance.

-Health Effects: Lead exposure can cause serious health problems, especially for pregnant women and young children, including developmental delays and neurological impacts
+Health Effects: Lead exposure causes serious health problems especially for pregnant women and young children, including developmental delays and irreversible neurological impacts.
+There is no safe level of lead exposure for children.

 Please read – our information